ereslibre/applications-in-a-cloud-native-world/src/service-communication.md

 ### Inbound

 Inbound traffic is the traffic that comes from outside to the cluster, towards a service running inside it.
-This is typically and end-user, or an external system accessing our external API's.
+This is typically an end-user, or an external system accessing our external API's.

 ### Internal